lich0031/BiasCareVL/README.md

 - `visualization/`
 - `results/*.json`

+Inference speed depends on the data, task, and hardware.
+For example, disease classification inference for CXR-LT 2024 Task 2 (406 images) on a server equipped with one A800 GPU takes 0.24 hours, including model loading and inference.

 ## Feedback and Contact

-For questions about the code release, please contact cheng.li6@siat.ac.cn or ss.wang@siat.ac.cn.
+For questions about the code release or implementation, please contact cheng.li6@siat.ac.cn or ss.wang@siat.ac.cn.

 ## License